Continually Evolving Skill Knowledge in Vision Language Action Model: Experiments

+To further validate performance on a new embodiment with compositional manipulation, we conduct real-world dual-arm manipulation experiments on seven tasks involving both single-arm and bimanual operations: ``Pick up Stick'', ``Handover Stick'', ``Pick up Bag'', ``Handover Toy'', ``Pick Toy Place Plate'', ``Pick Both Object'', and ``Pull Stick from Bag'' (with details in Appendix~\ref{sec:sup_rw_set}).
+Models are trained with a 5\% replay rate for stability and evaluated following Section~\ref{sec:metric}, with ten trials per task.

+\textbf{Baselines. } We compare against all VLA methods~\cite{MoDE, UniVLA, pi0, pi05} reported in Section~\ref{sec:metric}, and include ER~\cite{ER} as a CIL baseline.
+As described in LoTUS~\cite{wan2024lotus} and IsCiL~\cite{IsCiL}, both methods rely on in-domain pretraining.
+However, our real-robot data involves dual-arm manipulation with substantially different embodiment and scene configurations from LIBERO.
+Therefore, they are not included in the comparison.
+This further highlights the advantage of VLA models in adapting to heterogeneous data.

-FWT, NBT, AUC and Final SR are reported in~\cref{tab:rw}.
-The results show that T-Stellar and TS-Stellar substantially outperform MoDE$^*$ in NBT, AUC, and Final SR while achieve strong FWT, demonstrating superior continual learning on dual-arm real-world tasks.
-TS-Stellar further surpasses T-Stellar across all these metrics, suggesting that task–skill modeling is particularly effective for long-horizon skill sequences and complex action mappings, thus addressing Question (II).
+\textbf{Results. } Table~\ref{tab:rw} show that Stellar VLAs outperform all baselines in AUC, and Final SR while achieve strong NBT and FWT, exhibiting superior CIL ability on dual-arm real-world tasks.
+TS-Stellar further surpasses T-Stellar across all metrics, suggesting that task-skill modeling is particularly effective for long-horizon skill sequences and complex action mappings, thus addressing Question (II).
+Figure ~\ref{fig:vis_beh} also visualize the success rate curves of VLA baselines, as well as the behavior of representative VLA models evaluated on “Handover Toy” after training on “Pull Stick from Bag”.
+Results show that our method more effectively mitigates catastrophic forgetting in dual-arm tasks.
+In “Handover Toy”, which requires bimanual skills, UniVLA~\cite{UniVLA} and $\pi_{0.5}$~\cite{pi05} exhibit failures at different subtask stages, whereas our method maintains accurate grasping and coordinated handover behaviors.